coda/packs-sdk/docs/tutorials/get-started/github.md

 ---

 It may take a few minutes for the codespace to fully initialize and install the dependencies.

-### Project contents

-Your codespace will contain the following files:
+When it's complete you should see a `pack.ts` file in your codespace, and you should take a moment to read through it.

+## Test the Pack

---8<-- "tutorials/get-started/.cli/contents.md"
+--8<-- "tutorials/get-started/.cli/test.md"
-- `test/pack_test.ts` - A suite of unit tests that ensure the Pack works as expected.
-You can run them using `npm run test`.

-Other files in the project are not required to build a Pack and you can remove or adapt them as needed.

 --8<-- "tutorials/get-started/.cli/core.md"